All Episodes

 Almost impossible, actually.

-The last several months were very difficult, and I don't know that I did the show as I could have or would have if I'd not known what was coming.
+And I don't know that I did the show as I could have or would have if I'd not known what was coming.

-And last day was nearly impossible, and I was very emotional.
+And I was very emotional.

-I cried, you know, when it was all over.
+I cried when it was all over.

-Well, a lot of us did too.
+Well, a lot of us did, too.

 That's right.